 Pros: Supports additional wallets and altcoins, easy to use and intuitive interface, extremely secure wallet.

 Freewallet is a multicurrency custodian wallet that creates easy-to-use digital currency wallets with built-in exchanges, capable of holding more than 30 cryptocurrencies in one place.

 Considering the keys to your coins are held on their servers, this wallet is not the safest and not recommended solution since you expose yourself to unnecessary security and financial risk.

-Freewallet offers apps that serve as hosted wallets and they also offer an HD Lite Wallet where the hosted wallets allow potential users to familiarize themselves with popular cryptocurrencies, without having to delve into specific technical features and complex settings.
+Freewallet offers apps that serve as hosted wallets, and they also offer an HD Lite Wallet where the hosted wallets allow potential users to familiarize themselves with popular digital assets without having to delve into specific technical features and complex settings.
 The best part is that no registration is required.